noisyn/Aunis/README.md

         }
 ```

-- The last entry ==respTypes== defines the return values.
-The syntax for the last entry is similar to that of ==argTypes==.
+- The last entry **respTypes** defines the return values.
+The syntax for the last entry is similar to that of **argTypes**.
 The arguments and their types can be taken from the Nanonis TCP protocol.
 In this case there is only the return value "Z position (m)" [type: float32].

 #### Special command
 The special commands have to be created in the same way as the normal commands via the JSON file "special_commands.json" in the folder "/cmds".
 The syntax is exactly the same.
 In addition, their functionality must be hard coded in "PyNanonis.py".